chel-007/channel-ai/_posts/2020-05-31-linear regression simplified.md

 layout: post
 author: Chel
 title: Introduction to Linear Regression - Creating a Simple Learning Predictor
-seo: Simplified Linear Regression Machine Learning Algorithms Linear regression models predictor
+seo: Simplified Linear Regression Machine Learning Algorithms Linear regression models predictor Machinelearningmastery
 description: Linear Regression is a Machine Learning algorithm that is used for predictions of "continuous /non-classified data".You have some datasets in continuous values(because we are doing LinearRegrssion) and you want to go about training a model to the point that it achieves a preferred level of accuracy
 img-src: ../assets\images\Blog\linear-regression-simplified-png
 ---